Ruby Red (song): Background

-"Ruby Red" was written and recorded in 1978 but the band's original attempt recording of the track did not meet their expectations and it was left unreleased.
+"Ruby Red" was written and recorded in 1978 but the band's original attempt at recording the track did not meet their expectations and it was left unreleased.
 When writing for and recording Till Deaf Do Us Part in 1981, Holder and Lea returned to the song, developed it further and the band then recorded it for the album.
 In a 1981 fan club interview, Noddy Holder revealed, "It's a number that we've had around for a long time.
 Me and Jim wrote it maybe two or three years ago.
 We first recorded it [at Portland Studios] when Chas was producing us, but we never managed to get it down how we actually wanted it.
 When we were recently looking through the songs that we'd got for the [new] album, we remembered that we'd never been able to get 'Ruby Red' down on tape properly, but that it was a good, strong, commercial song.
 So we added some new riffs to it and got it down.
 It might be in line for the next single."